-Cooper Avenue runs through the Beaty neighbourhood in north Milton, a street shaped by early-2000s development.
+Cooper Avenue runs through the Beaty neighbourhood in north Milton, a street shaped by the early 2000s building boom that defined this part of town.

 Semi inventory on Cooper Avenue has seen 2 closed sales recently.
 Details below.